lixiny/CPF/README.md

 ### First-Person Hand Action Benchmark (fhb)

 Download and unzip the First-Person Hand Action Benchmark dataset following the [official instructions](https://github.com/guiggh/hand_pose_action) to the `data/fhbhands` folder
-If every thing is correct, your `data/fhbhands` should look like this:
+If everything is correct, your `data/fhbhands` should look like this:
 ```
 .
 ├── action_object_info.txt